schemar/generative/README.md

 In this repository I collect various attempts at randomly and/or automatically generating content.

+I usually write about the projects [on my blog](https://blog.schenck.online/tag/images/).

 ## Examples

 Examples from the `processing/renders` directory: